 The emissions of HF display a similar source pattern to HCl (see Section 2.6).
-However, the emissions of HF from the power generation sector do not account for such a high percentage of the total (see Table 2.10).
+Like HCl, power generation is the most significant source, contributing 67% of total HF emissions in 2006 (see Table 2.10).
 The reduction of the emissions from this sector with time is an indication of the increased use of emission abatement equipment in power stations.
 Emissions of HF from the residential sector have also decreased with time.
 This is due to the decreasing use of coal in domestic heating.
-These trends with time are highlighted in Figure 2.11, and the impact of the miners strike in 1984 is apparent.
+These trends with time are highlighted in Figure 2.11.
+The impact of the miners strike in 1984 is again apparent.

-The increase of 13% in HF emission between 1999 and 2005 is caused by the increased coal consumption in electricity generation.
-Interestingly this trend is not noted for HCl (which exhibits a decrease of 73% from 1999 to 2005).
-This is because the HCl emission per unit of coal consumed decreased between 1999 and 2005, whereas that for HF remained reasonably constant.
+The increase of 23% in HF emission between 1999 and 2006 is caused by the increased coal consumption in electricity generation.
+Interestingly this trend is not noted for HCl (which exhibits a decrease of 77% from 1999 to 2006).
+This is because the HCl emission per unit of coal consumed decreased between 1999 and 2006, whereas that for HF remained reasonably constant.